-Bear in mind that I’m mostly basing this blog post off the book.
-I haven’t watched the show in whole but I’ve seen bits and pieces and picked up a lot of other’s onions online, but brace yourself for spoilers.
+Bear in mind that I’m mostly basing this blog post on the book.
+I haven’t watched the show in full, but I’ve seen bits and pieces and picked up a lot of other’s onions online, but brace yourself for spoilers.
 I’m also not a mental health professional.
 These are my opinions as someone with lived experience.
 Please seek help from a professional if you or someone you know is struggling with their mental health.

-However, Hannah seems to blame everyone for her problems, and it nearly seems like she does it out of spite for those people.
-Furthermore, the fact that she made tapes to send to and shame people in school, but didn’t leave her parents, who weren’t abusive by any means, so much as a note just doesn’t sit right with me.
+However, Hannah blames everyone for her problems.
+The fact that she made tapes to shame people in school, but didn’t leave her parents, who weren’t abusive by any means, so much as a note, just doesn’t sit right with me either.

-When I was 15, I heard someone on TV say that teenagers that have committed suicide don’t know what they’re doing because their brains aren’t developed properly yet.
+When I was 15, I heard someone on TV say that teenagers that have taken their lives don’t know what they’re doing because their brains aren’t developed properly yet.
 I can’t argue with the fact that you’re not the most mature during the teenage years, but you’re not incompetent either.
 There’s a very big difference between being hormonal and being suicidal.
 Even if some teenagers are more immature, and throw words like depression and suicide around loosely, we shouldn’t then disregard all of them.

 Mental illness does not discriminate.
 No matter who you are, mental illness can affect anyone.
-It doesn’t matter if you’re young, and in better circumstances than someone else.
-Depression is caused by a chemical imbalance.
+It doesn’t matter if you’re young and in better circumstances than someone else.
 Some mental illnesses are hereditary.
 Everything in your life could be perfect, and you can still be depressed – that’s why it’s depression and not just sadness.

 Destroying Hope For The Vulnerable

-The part in the book where Hannah puts her last amount of hope into her guidance counsellor was a great example of young people being told to “get over it” but I think it was reckless.
+The part in the book where Hannah puts her last amount of hope into her guidance counsellor was a great example of young people being told to “get over it,” but I don’t think it was appropriate to include.
 After that, Hannah solidifies the idea of taking her life, believing there is no help.
-It’s so bleak, that I worry anyone who is vulnerable reading it will also feel that there is no point trying to reach out to others.
+It’s so bleak that I worry anyone who is vulnerable reading it will also feel that there is no point trying to reach out to others.

 In real life, that scene would have unfolded very differently.
-And if God forbid, something like that does play out in real life, whoever is behind it is grossly imcompetent, should be reported and appropriate action should be taken.
+And if, God forbid, something like that does play out in real life, whoever is behind it is grossly incompetent.
 Do not let 13 Reasons make you think that there is no point in asking for help; this is not the norm.

 In the end, I think it just perpetuates the stigma.
-The average person has no additional understanding of mental illness or depression after it.
-They might actually have just come to the conclusion that teenagers are incompetent, petty, and whiny because of it.
-Which isn’t true.
+The average person has no additional understanding of mental illness or bullying after it.
+They might actually have just come to the conclusion that teenagers are incompetent, petty, and whiny, which isn’t true.
 The mental health of young people and teenagers is a very serious real thing.
 We can’t keep dismissing them.

 13 Reasons Why is a terrible representation of mental health.
 Heathers is satire and it did a better job.
 Cyberbully didn’t go into much depth on depression either, but I’d still recommend it more.
 It’s less triggering, but also paints a better picture of bullying driving young people to suicide.

-One of the big reasons why 13 Reasons Why is a poor representation of mental health is because they went against what mental health professionals advised, and there was real life consequences to that.
-If they truly cared about this topic and wanted to help people, then they would have done exactly what mental health professionals said to do.
+One of the big reasons why 13 Reasons Why is a poor representation of mental health is because the show reportedly went against what mental health professionals advised, and there was real life consequences to that.
+I think if they truly cared about this topic and wanted to help people, then they would have done exactly what mental health professionals said to do.

 What did you think of 13 Reasons Why?
 Did you read the book, see the show, or both?
 Do you think 13 Reasons Why is a poor representation of mental health, or do you disagree with me?